valdesar/todo-list/README.md

 # Requirements: #

-1. App might be run on any web server which is congigured to server CGI (Apache with cgi module enabled)
+1. App might be run on any web server congigured to serve CGI (Apache with cgi module enabled)
 1. Python3